 EXISTING PROPOSED

 Zone R-18 R-18

-Acreage 0.17 0.17
+Acreage 0.20 0.20

 Use(s) Multifamily dwellings Multifamily dwellings

 Total Units 6 6

-Site Density 36.14 dwelling units/acre 36.14 dwelling units/acre
+Site Density 24 dwelling units/acre 24 dwelling units/acre

-Lot Coverage 26.59% 26.59%
+Lot Coverage 14.38% 14.38%

 - C. History: The subject property was placed in the "A" Residential Zone when it was first included in the Maryland-Washington Regional District (Regional District) in 1928.
-The site was platted as Block 3, Lot 4, of Hampshire View in November 1947 (see Plat Book BB 14/62).
-The subject apartments were constructed in 1948 in accordance with the 1942 development standards, which permitted six units based on 625 square feet of gross lot area per dwelling unit.
-Based upon the allowable density, the 1942 development standards permitted up to 11 units on the 7,209-square-foot lot.
-The Prince George's County Zoning Ordinance was amended in 1949, at which time, the subject property was placed in the "C" Residential Zone.
+The site was platted as Block 3, Lot 1, of Hampshire View in October 1947 (see Plat Book BB 14/62).
+The subject apartments completed construction in 1950 in accordance with the 1942 development standards, which permitted six units based on 625 square feet of gross lot area per dwelling unit.
+Based upon the allowable density, the 1942 development standards permitted up to 14 units on the 8,933-square-foot lot.
+The Prince George's County Zoning Ordinance was amended in 1949, at which time the subject property was placed in the "C" Residential Zone.
 On November 29, 1949, when the comprehensive zoning of the County took place, the property was placed in the new Multifamily Medium Density Residential (R-18) Zone.
 The complex became nonconforming on November 29, 1949 when the Zoning Ordinance was amended to require a minimum of 1,800 square feet net lot area per dwelling unit in the R-18 Zone, and reduced the density for this site to four units.
 Density requirements were changed again in 1975 to the current maximum of 12 units per acre.
 All six units are one-bedroom unit.
 The applicant applied for a use and occupancy (U&O) permit because no prior U&O permits for the property could be located; therefore, a public hearing before the Prince George's County Planning Board is required. - D. Master Plan Recommendation: The 1989 Approved Master Plan for Langley Park-College Park-Greenbelt and Vicinity and the 1990 Adopted Sectional Map Amendment for Planning Areas 65, 66, and 67 (Langley Park-College Park-Greenbelt and Vicinity Master Plan and SMA) recommends multifamily development at an urban density.
 The SMA retained the property in the R-18 Zone.
-The vision for this area in the Plan Prince George's 2035 Approved General Plan is for a network of sustainable, transit-supporting, mixed-use, pedestrian-oriented, medium-to high-density neighborhoods. - E. Surrounding Uses: The site is surrounded by similar garden-style apartment buildings in the R-18 Zone.

-North, South, East, and West- Developed property with multifamily apartment buildings in the R-18 Zone.
+The vision for this area in the Plan Prince George's 2035 Approved General Plan (Plan Prince George's 2035) is for a network of sustainable, transit-supporting, mixed-use, pedestrian-oriented, medium- to high-density neighborhoods. - E. Surrounding Uses: The site is surrounded by similar garden-style apartment buildings in the R-18 Zone. - North, South, East, and West Developed property with multifamily apartment buildings in the R-18 Zone. - F. Request: The applicant requests certification of an existing six-unit apartment building that was permitted and built in prior to the zoning change.
+Because some development regulations in the

-F. Request: The applicant requests certification of an existing six-unit apartment building that was permitted and built in 1948 prior to the zoning change.
-Because some development regulations in the R-18 Zone were changed or adopted after the apartment use was lawfully established, the complex became nonconforming.
-Specifically, the nonconforming status commenced November 29, 1949, when the property was placed in the R-18 Zone, which had a minimum net-lot area requirement of 1,800 square feet per dwelling unit, thus only permitting four units based on the 7,209-square-foot lot.
-Per today's standards, only one unit is permitted (1975 change).
+R-18 Zone were changed or adopted after the apartment use was lawfully established, the complex became nonconforming.
+Specifically, the nonconforming status commenced on November 29, 1949, when the property was placed in the R-18 Zone, which had a minimum netlot area requirement of 1,800 square feet per dwelling unit, thus only permitting four units based on the 8,933-square-foot lot.
+Per today's standards, only two units are permitted (1975 change).